antxamp/Election_Analysis/README.md

       -     Diana DeGette received 73.8% of the vote and 272,892 number of votes

-      -     Raymon Anthony Doane recieved 3.1% of the vote and 11,606 number of votes
+      -     Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes

    -  The winner of the election was: